Current 2013 issue highlights: Reviews of the O'Day 322 and Hunter 29.5 and a Chris Craft Capitan refit.

 We also have individual copies (paper or digital) available.
 Back issues too (single copies or by the year)!
 That pretty much covers the waterfront, we think.
 And speaking of the waterfront, let's all go sailing!

-We now offer 10 styles of T-shirts.
-The newest are two Big Logo T-shirts.
-You'll be able to catch the message on these … even at a distance!
-The first is a navy short-sleeved affair with a white you-can't-miss-this logo on the back.
-The second is a long-sleeved white shirt (Think: sun protection!) with a huge red and blue logo on the back.
-As long as we're making a break from tradition by offering a long-sleeved shirt, we thought we'd go all out: both shirts have front pockets.!
+We now offer 11 styles of T-shirts.
+To the Big Logo T-shirt line we've added a Hunter-green short-sleeved one.
+You can catch the message on these … even at a distance!
+And on the front is your personalmessage about how "I ♥ my Good Old Boat".
+This goes with the new navy short-sleeved pocket tee, and a long-sleeved white shirt (Think: sun protection!) with a huge red and blue logo on the back.
+As long as we're making a break from tradition by offering a long-sleeved shirt, we thought we'd go all out!

 To order any of these shirts, or our logo ball cap and denim shirt, please visit our online Books and Gear page.